All Episodes

 How does it grow the economy, George?

-And don't tell me you guys are gonna gripe about taxes.
+And don't tell me you guys are going to gripe about tax cuts.

 No, but where are the tax cuts?